 Due to the diverse nature of these types of injuries, fractures can have many possible causes.
 However, the American Academy of Orthopedic Surgeons highlights the following as the most common:

 Determining liability for a fracture depends on the unique circumstances and factors that surround the case.
 Generally, fracture claims arise when another person or party commits negligence.
 Under the basic laws that govern personal injury, a person may collect damages in a fracture claim when the following elements apply:

 Fracture claims, depending on their unique nature, may involve many different sub areas of the law.
 For example, litigating a fracture case may require knowledge of the tort system, as well as the laws that govern Georgia product liability, premises liability, car accident law, and more.
-The attorneys at Butler Prather LLP have the experience necessary to handle these types of cases.
-If you or a loved one recently suffered harm and believe that someone else may be responsible, contact us to schedule a free review of your legal options today.
+The Savannah injury lawyers at Butler Prather LLP have the experience necessary to handle these types of cases.
+If you or a loved one recently suffered harm and believe that someone else may be responsible, contact us to schedule a free review of your case and discuss legal options today.

 Jury imposes $1.7 billion verdict against Ford for F-series pickup roof collapse that killed couple.
 Read More.